craic/pi_power/README.md

 - To recharge the battery, just plug in a cable from a USB charger

-A number of people have worked on pieces of this puzzle but I have yet to see a complete solution.
-This project is my attempt at one.

-Please take a look at the [Wiki](https://github.com/craic/pi_power/wiki/Pi-Power-Wiki) for more background.
+This project provides one approach to reaching this goal.

-This system consists of some relatively simple circuitry that links the Pi with an Adafruit PowerBoost 1000C LiPoly charger and two Python scripts.
+The system consists of some relatively simple circuitry that links the Pi with a LiPoly battery charger and two Python scripts that handle monitoring and control.

-[pi_power.py](pi_power.py) monitors the battery voltage and handles shutdown of the system when the battery runs out, or when the user pushes a button.
-It writes the current battery status to a file.

-[pi_power_leds.py](pi_power_leds.py) checks the status file and sets a red or green led according to that.

-The hardware looks like this:
+The **hardware** looks like this:

 ![Power On / Power Off - schematic](/images/pi_power_schematic_1.png)